This almond flour sugar cookies recipe is a lovely companion to any cup of milk, coffee, or hot chocolate!

 Can I Add Peanut Butter?

-Peanut butter is a delight, but rather than adding them to this almond flour sugar cookies recipe, I’d recommend making low carb peanut butter cookies (or almond flour peanut butter cookies if you’re paleo!) instead.
+Peanut butter is a delight, but rather than adding them to this almond flour sugar cookies recipe, I’d recommend making low carb peanut butter cookies (almond flour peanut butter cookies if you’re paleo!
+OR these healthy peanut butter cookies if you’re craving Nutter Butters!) instead.

 If you really love the idea of peanut butter with sugar cookies, you can use some to decorate, too!